-- Able to walk four hours, at normal walking speed, with your bug out bag on your back (at least 30 pounds), with 10-minute breaks every hour.
+- Be able to walk four hours, at normal walking speed, with your bug out bag on your back (at least 30 pounds), with 10-minute breaks every hour.

-- Able to chop wood or swing a sledgehammer for one hour without breaks.
+- Can you chop wood or swing a sledgehammer for one hour without breaks.

 - Able to pick up a ¾” thick sheet of plywood and carry it across your backyard without stopping or losing balance.

-- Able to walk on a balance beam with your 30-pound backpack on.
+- Be prepared to walk on a balance beam with your 30-pound backpack on.

-- Able to fire 100 rounds through your personal defensive firearm without your arms getting shaky.
+- Fire 100 rounds through your personal defensive firearm without your arms getting shaky.

 - Able to carry two five-gallon buckets, filled with water (a total of 80 pounds) one block without resting.

-- Able to shovel 500 pounds of dirt (1/4 cubic yard) without a break.
+- Can you shovel 500 pounds of dirt (1/4 cubic yard) without a break.